mroads/WebRTC/README.md

 # WebRTC samples

 This repository contains WebRTC sample application which has all flashy functionalities.
+This application is built using angular 5.
+Use this as an example and code base to the amazing applications that you are trying to build.

 ## Demo